Dangers and risks in the mountains – objective and subjective dangers

 Day 4 – 5: Dependent on ability and fitness levels, you can progress and increase the intensity for the group

-So if you take all the above into consideration and you become more aware of the above subjective and objective hazards/dangers, you can as a individual or group start to become more aware, learn and develop a more mountain awareness to make future mountain experiences safer.
+So if you take all the above into consideration and you become more aware of the above subjective and objective danger/hazards, you can as a individual or group start to become more aware, learn and develop a more mountain awareness to make future mountain experiences safer.